 - i.
-Sexual penetration without consent: Any penetration of the sex organs or anus of another person when consent is not present; any penetration of the mouth of another person with a sex organ when consent is not present; or performing oral sex on another person when consent is not present.
+Sexual penetration without consent: Any penetration of the sex organs or anus of another person when consent is not present; any penetration of the mouth of another person with a sex organ when consent is not present; or performing oral sexon another person when consent is not present.
 This includes penetration or intrusion, however slight, of the sex organs or anus of another person by an object or any part of the body. - ii.
-Sexual contact without consent: Knowingly touching or fondling a person's genitals, breasts, or anus, or knowingly touching a person with one's own genitals or breasts, when consent is not present. - This includes contact done directly or indirectly through clothing, bodily fluids, or with an object.
+Sexual contact without consent: Knowingly touching or fondling a person's genitals, breasts, or anus, or knowingly touching a person with one's own genitalsor breasts, when consent is not present.
+This includes contact done directly or indirectly through clothing, bodily fluids, orwith an object.
 It also includes causing or inducing a person, when consent is not present, to similarly touch or fondle oneself or someone else. - iii.
-Statutory rape: Sexual intercourse with a person who is under the statutory age of consent under the laws of the state in which the incident occurred.
+Statutory rape: Sexual intercourse with a person who is under the statutory age of consent under the laws of the state2 in which the incident occurred.
 In Illinois, the age of consent is 17 years old.
-However, if the offender is in a position of authority or trust over the victim, the age of consent is 18.
+However, if the offender is in a position of authority or trust over the victim, the age of consent is 18. - iv.
+Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - c.
+Sexual Exploitation: Taking sexual advantage of another person or violating the sexual privacy of another when consent is not present.

-&lt;sup>2 For incidents that occur outside of the U.S. (e.g., study abroad programs), Illinois law will apply in determining a violation of this policy.
+&lt;sup>2 For incidents that occur outside of the U.S. (e.g., study abroad programs), Illinois law will apply in determininga violation of this policy.